brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 The Manzanita Rest Area is tucked against a joyous wall of bright Tapeats sandstone.
 The BAH finally stands on familiar ground.
-Only here,
-at 4600ft elevation
-and having hiked more than 8 miles and having climbed two thousand vertical feet from the river, do the hikers finally return to the Grand Canyon’s postcard layers.
+Only here at 4600ft of elevation, having hiked more than 8 miles and having climbed two thousand vertical feet from the river, do the hikers finally return to the Grand Canyon’s postcard layers.